bendms/books-online-poo/README.md

 ## Review :

-This is my first Python projet for OpenClassRooms courses.
+This is my first Python project for OpenClassRooms courses.

 In this scenario we work for an online library and we need to create a script which scan and extract a competitor website to find informations about their books.